TencentARC/ArcNerf/docs/datasets.md

 The augmentation is for all image process in all time.
 - n_rays: Sample `n_rays` instead of using all.
 But calling it every time may sample overlapping rays, not use in train.
 - shuffle: shuffle all the rays from the same image together
+- blend_bkg_color: Merge custom background to the image.
+Must have `mask` in inputs key.
 - transfer_rgb: transfer the rgb space
 ## rgb and mask
 - All color are in `rgb` order and normed by `255` into `0~1` range.